-Despite increased awareness of the detrimental health consequences of smoking; prevalence rates remain concerning.
 Although it is important to educate individuals about the detrimental health consequences of smoking, recent literature suggests interventions which concentrate on the health consequences may have limited impact on motivating young people to quit smoking (Grogan & Masterson, 2012; Droomers, Schrijvers & Mackenbach, 2004).
 Those who smoke may experience habituation after viewing anti-smoking health-related information on a regular basis (van ‘t Riet & Ruiter, 2013).
 It is also suggested that smokers adopt defensive reactions and social cognition errors to reduce feeling personally vulnerable or at risk of smoking impacts (Milam, Sussman, Ritt-Olson & Dent, 2000; Sindelar & O’Malley, 2014).
-For instance, younger people may feel able to justify their current smoking behaviour due to the perception that they will quit before they become at risk (Grogan, Hartley, Conner, Fry & Gough, 2010).
+For instance, younger people may justify their current smoking behaviour due to the perception that they will quit before they become at risk (Grogan, Hartley, Conner, Fry & Gough, 2010).
 It is therefore recommended that anti-smoking campaigns should not solely focus on communicating the detrimental health impacts of smoking when targeting young people.
 To reduce smoking in this target age range new ways of increasing smokers’ feelings of personal vulnerability from the impact of smoking is required.
 Protection Motivation Theory suggests that behaviour change is more likely when an individual feels personally vulnerable or at risk of a health threat (Rippetoe & Rogers, 1987).

 One particular method that may increase young people’s perceptions of personal vulnerability of smoking impacts includes showing them how smoking could affect their appearance (Grogan, Fry, Gough & Conner, 2009; Grogan et al., 2010).
-According to Grogan (2012) appearance interventions demonstrate promising results which may be linked to the fact that young people possess values and norms about maintaining a healthy and attractive body image.
-Particular appearance-focused studies have investigated the effectiveness of personalised age-progression facial-wrinkling interventions (Flett, Clark-Carter, Grogan & Davey, 2013).
+According to Grogan (2012) appearance interventions demonstrate promising results which may be linked to the fact that young people subscribe to values and norms about maintaining a healthy and attractive body image.
+Other appearance-focused studies have investigated the effectiveness of personalised age-progression facial-wrinkling interventions (Flett, Clark-Carter, Grogan & Davey, 2013).
 These types of interventions demonstrate how smoking can affect the skin in the proximal and distal future in terms of increased facial wrinkling, which may address the issue related to young people being unable to visualise how smoking could affect them in the long term (Hall & Fong, 2007).